 To define religion for the Tangkhul of Manipur was easy if the definition was to be given based on the Christian faith they have at present but to define it from the traditional religion the people had, was one tough thing.
 There was no god, there was no name to their religion, rather only the spirits which also vary from village to village.

-Origin of Tangkhul is vague and scholars from the same tribe gave different versions of their origin.
+The origin of Tangkhul is vague and scholars from the same tribe gave different versions of their origin.
 Some connect them with the Valley, some give Hundung (near present Ukhrul town) and some Makhen in Senapati district of Manipur.

 British gifted the Tangkhul and other hill tribes “Christian”, “Naga” “Bible”, “Roman Script” and “Western Education” as early as 1890s, yet we regarded Tangkhul as under privileged tribes in the Indian Constitution.
 Tangkhul is the lost tribe of Manipur.